Porter Airlines: 2013 Toronto–Billy Bishop airport expansion and jets proposal

 Toronto City Council held public consultations on the proposal during the fall of 2013, leading to a city staff report addressing the proposal.
 At the same time, Porter mounted a public relations campaign, based around the porterplans.com web site.
 Porter customers were telephoned and e-mailed and radio and newspaper advertisements were bought by Porter asking for the public to register their support with Toronto Council.
 After the consultation, and study of consultant reports, City staff recommended in a report to delay acting on the proposal until 2015.
 Concerns about the required infrastructure, public health concerns and the lack of an airport master plan were cited by staff.
 The TPA was also seeking an extension of the airport management agreement as a condition of the proposal.
 City Council's executive committee on December 5 voted to delay consideration of the proposal until 2014.

-In January 2014, the Toronto Port Authority announced that it would seek $100 million from the federal government to expand infrastructure around the airport if the expansion plans and jets were approved for use at the airport.
 Another public hearing at Council was announced for January 27, 2014.
-At that time, Toronto City Council announced it could not support the proposal without further studies from Ports Toronto, leading the body to initiate a series of investigation and viability analyses.
+At that time, Toronto City Council announced it could not support the proposal without further studies from the TPA, leading the body to initiate a series of investigation and viability analyses.
 In November 2015, federal Minister of Transport Marc Garneau announced he would not support the proposal and in December 2015, the TPA (rebranded as PortsToronto 11 months before) announced that it had "halted work on an environmental assessment and two studies" it had commissioned concerning the expansion.

-Expansion at Toronto Pearson and Ottawa airports

-Porter ordered 30 Embraer 195-E2 jets in 2021, later increasing the number to 50 jets.
-With the prohibition on jet traffic at Toronto Island Airport, Porter launched flights from Toronto Pearson International Airport to new destinations in western Canada (Vancouver, Edmonton and Calgary) and augmented its service to existing destinations in eastern Canada (Ottawa, Montreal and Halifax) that are already served by the De Havilland Dash 8-400 from Toronto Island Airport.
-Porter also launched new routes from Ottawa to two destinations in the eastern United States (New York-Newark and Boston) and four destinations across Canada (Charlottetown, Thunder Bay, Edmonton and Vancouver).
-In November 2023, Porter ordered another 25 jets, bringing to total to 75 firm orders, with 25 purchase options still remaining.

-Porter is building a new terminal at the MET – Montreal Metropolitan Airport (formerly Montréal Saint-Hubert - Longueuil Airport) with completion expected by the end of 2025.
-The project is expected to create more than 500 permanent jobs, including full-time positions within terminal and airline operations, and the establishment of a new pilot and flight attendant crew base.
-This will enable the airport to serve as a secondary airport for the Montreal region with airline service.
-Porter will fly the De Havilland Dash 8-400 and the Embraer 195-E2 from the airport.